alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 The power of having basic encodings implemented in code is that **it makes it possible to write brute force searches**.
 Once, I was solving a metapuzzle from a now-offline hunt.
-Based on flavor, we were very confident it was going to be about Morse code, each of our feeder answers would convert to a dot or dash, and we'd read out a message from doing so.
-We couldn't figure out how to do so, but the round only had 7 puzzles, so I decided to write a script to brute force the Morse for all $$2^7 = 128$$ possibilities.
+Based on flavor, we were very confident it was going to be about Morse code, each of our feeder answers would convert to a dot or dash, and we'd read out a message.
+We couldn't figure out how to do the conversion, but the round only had 7 puzzles, so I decided to write a script to brute force the Morse for all $$2^7 = 128$$ possibilities.
 This worked.
 I did something similar for the [Silph Puzzle Hunt metameta](https://silphpuzzlehunt.com/puzzle/a-turn-for-the-worse).
 We solved the first and last group, but couldn't figure out the answer to the (4 7) group in the middle.
 Doing a word